-In 2020, we helped givers take advantage of a 100 percent AGI (adjusted gross income) giving opportunity, as allowed by a lesser-known provision of the CARES Act.
-The good news is now this beneficial opportunity has been extended through 2021.
+In 2020, we helped givers take advantage of a 100 percent AGI (adjusted gross income) giving opportunity allowed by a provision of the CARES Act.
+And the great news is that this opportunity has been extended through 2021.

 If you itemize deductions on your income tax returns, you can deduct qualifying charitable cash gifts up to 100 percent of your AGI this year and may eliminate (or significantly reduce) your federal income taxes.